-Initially, it appears that, for constant $\chi_0$, we could have $|K|\rightarrow0$ by taking $\Delta \rightarrow E_C$.
-However, while that parameter regime can be useful for some experiments \cite{amazon_bosonic}, it is unfavorable for our purposes.
-For bosonic encoding, we need our storage mode to remain as linear as possible, which means we want minimal hybridization between the cavity and qubit modes.
-To measure the hybridization, we compute the overlap between the bare and dressed cavity states.
-An overlap less than unity means the mode has hybridized.
-To compute the overlap, we numerically diagonalize the transmon-storage system, approximated by
+Initially, it appears that for constant $\chi_0$ we could have $|K|\rightarrow0$ by taking $\Delta \rightarrow E_C$.
+However, while that parameter regime can be useful in some situations \cite{amazon_bosonic}, we aim to keep the storage mode as linear as possible and demand minimal hybridization between the cavity and qubit modes.
+To measure the hybridization, we computed the overlap between the bare and dressed cavity states, where an overlap less than unity indicates finite qubit-cavity hybridization.
+To compute the overlap, we numerically diagonalized the transmon-storage system, approximated by

 with scQubits \cite{scqubits_1,scqubits_2}.
-Note that in eq. \ref{supeq_transmon_hamiltonian}, we have truncated the transmon hilbert space in the charge basis.
-Further, though not shown explicitly in the hamiltonian, we have truncated the storage Fock space dimension to 5.
-Then we average the bare $\rightarrow$ dressed overlap for the states $\ket{g;0},\;\ket{e;0}$, $\;\ket{g;1},\;\ket{e;1}$.
+Note that in \cref{supeq_transmon_hamiltonian}, we have truncated the transmon Hilbert space in the charge basis.
+Further, though not shown explicitly in \cref{supeq_transmon_hamiltonian}, we have truncated the storage Hilbert space dimension to 5 Fock states.
+Then we averaged the bare $\rightarrow$ dressed overlap for the states $\ket{g;0},\;\ket{e;0}$, $\;\ket{g;1},\;\ket{e;1}$.
 We find that the overlap drops dramatically when $\Delta \sim E_C$, exactly where $|K| \rightarrow0$ (see Fig. \ref{fig_5} (a)).

 Hence, for low hybridization, we must move to the regime $|\Delta| \gg E_C$.
 In this regime, we have $(\Delta - E_C)^2 \approx \Delta^2$.
 This simplifies eq. \ref{supeq_transmon_limit1} to